promicsw/flow-expressions/Docs/FexElementsRef.md

 |`GlobalPreOp(Action<Ctx> preOp)`|Global setting to automatically attach to all operators.|
 |`PreOp(Action<Ctx> preOp)`| Use directly after an operator to attach/override a PreOp|

-See the Expression example which uses a SetPreOp to skip all spaces before the *tokens*
+See the Expression example which uses a GlobalPreOp to skip all spaces before the *tokens*

+> **Notes:**
-> **Note** The preOp action may be null if no PreOp should be executed.
+> - The preOp action may be null if no PreOp should be executed.
+> - The above mechanism could then be used to *switch off* the GlobalPreOp for selected Op's.

 [(toc)](#id-toc)